-Research Article of Internal Journal of Sports Medicine and Rehabilitation
+Research Article of International Journal of Sports Medicine and Rehabilitation

 The Impact of a Rotating Balance Platform on Leg Neuromuscular Activity in Healthy Young Adults